zcrayman/tut-rest/2/README.md

 ## Step 2: Building Your First RESTful Service

-TBD Modelling your domain as RESTful concepts.
+It's time to implement your Yummy Noodle Bar RESTful service.
+To do that, open

 (the below is copy and paste, rewrite)
 NB.
 Java Config, as set up in MVCConfig, will detect the existence of Jackson and JAXB 2 on the classpath and automatically creates and registers default JSON and XML converters.
 The functionality of the annotation is equivalent to the XML version: